About the University of Sydney

 The U. of Sydney Business School has AACSB and EQUIS accreditation.

-Students who have applied to Sydney and been accepted are eligible to apply for internships.
+Students who have applied to Sydney and been accepted as study abroad participants (as opposed to exchange participants) are eligible to apply for internships.
 See Chris Klein for details on this possibility.

 In order to earn Richmond credit for classes taken abroad, you must take all classes for a grade, not pass-fail, and you must earn a "C" or above.
 In order to receive credit toward a major, minor or field of studies, you must submit the appropriate completed study abroad course approval form(s).
 Click here for details.